sharontan6217/maml-brnn/README.md

-a model as a support for a master candidate.
+a model as a reference for a master candidate.